 Jeanne comes to Sotheby’s International Realty from Charleston, SC and is from a multi-generational real estate family.
 Her mother, Jane Smith Smith is a top producer selling real estate with Carriage Properties in Charleston, SC.
-Her great-grandfather, C. Bissell Jenkins Jr and great-great-grandfather, C. Bissell Jenkins, who had an office in lower Manhattan in the early 1900’s, were both very instrumental in many areas of development in historic downtown Charleston and surrounding areas.
+Her great-grandfather, C. Bissell Jenkins, Jr. and great-great-grandfather, C. Bissell Jenkins, who had an office in lower Manhattan in the early 1900s, were both instrumental in many areas of development in historic downtown Charleston and surrounding areas.
 Jeanne graduated from Ashley Hall School and the Moore School of Business at the University of South Carolina with a degree in Marketing/Management.
 She has also studied interior design and has special interest in historic preservation.
 Prior to moving to Manhattan, Jeanne lived in Jackson Hole, WY, working for the Art Association.

 Jeanne possesses strong values and has become known throughout the industry for working as an energetic professional with discretion, integrity, honesty and effectiveness.
-Jeanne lived in the West Village for 14 years and is on the founding Board of Directors of Abingdon Square Conservancy.
-She has relocated to the Upper East Side and is involved in several organizations throughout New York City.
+She lived in the West Village for 14 years and is on the founding Board of Directors of Abingdon Square Conservancy.
+She relocated to the Upper East Side and is involved in several organizations throughout New York City.